Alkanes - Definition. Properties, Formulas, FAQs

 1. With increasing molecular weight, alkanes have a higher boiling point,

-2. A comparison of the boiling points of straight-chain alkanes and their structural isomers reveals the former has a higher boiling point.
+2. A comparison of the boiling points of straight-chain alkanes and their structural isomers reveals that the former has a higher boiling point.

 NEET Highest Scoring Chapters & Topics